anshcpatel11/student-performance-prediction-summary/README.md

-# Student Performance Prediction (Machine Learning Project)
+# Student Performance Prediction — Machine Learning Project

-This repository contains a machine learning project focused on predicting whether a student is academically at risk, defined as earning a final grade (G3) below 10.
-The work includes end‑to‑end preprocessing, classical ML models, and a custom Random Forest built entirely from scratch using NumPy.
+This project explores academic performance prediction using classical machine learning techniques and custom-built algorithms.
+The goal is to predict whether a student is at academic risk (defined as earning a final grade below 10) using demographic, behavioral, and school-related features from the UCI Student Performance dataset.

+The project demonstrates end-to-end ML workflow: data cleaning, feature engineering, algorithm design, model evaluation, and experimentation with ensemble methods.

+## Disclaimer
+This repository contains a high-level overview of my project work for portfolio purposes.
+To protect academic integrity and prevent reuse in coursework, only selected files are publicly visible.
+If you would like to review the full source code for professional or recruiting purposes, feel free to contact me and I can provide access.

-## Overview
+## Project Highlights

-The project is structured in two phases:

-### Phase 1
+### **Phase 1 — Core ML Pipeline + From-Scratch Algorithms**

-- Implement robust data loading
-- Build preprocessing pipeline:
+* Robust data loading that handles multiple dataset formats
+* Comprehensive preprocessing:

-  - Target creation (`at_risk`)
+  * Target generation (`at_risk`)
-  - One‑hot encoding
+  * Categorical encoding
-  - Median imputation
+  * Median imputation
-  - Min‑max scaling
+  * Min-max scaling
-- Add exploratory helpers (summary stats, correlations)
+* Exploratory statistics + correlation analysis helpers
-- Implement baseline Gradient Boosting model
+* Baseline model using Gradient Boosting
-- Build a **custom Decision Tree and Random Forest** without scikit‑learn
+* **Custom implementations (NumPy-only):**

+  * Decision Tree classifier
+  * Random Forest with bootstrap sampling and majority voting

-### Phase 2
+### **Phase 2 — Modeling Enhancements**

-- Use the full dataset (395 rows)
+* Transitioned to full dataset (395 rows)
-- Perform feature selection (top‑K using F‑scores)
+* Feature selection using ANOVA F-scores (top-K)
-- Build a stacking ensemble combining:
+* Stacking ensemble combining:

-  - Gradient Boosting
+  * Gradient Boosting
-  - Random Forest
+  * Random Forest
-  - Logistic Regression (meta‑learner)
+  * Logistic Regression meta-model

+---

-## Dataset
+##  **Dataset**

-The project uses the **UCI Student Performance Dataset**, including student background, behavior, family attributes, and prior grades.
+Uses the **UCI Student Performance Dataset**, which includes:

+* Demographics
+* Family background
+* Study habits
+* School support indicators
+* Prior grades

 Target variable: